22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-The largest of all the naval museums in Istanbul, this spot dates back to 1897.
-Although there is a separate Istanbul Military Museum, this spot may be considered the first military museum in Turkey.
+The largest of the naval museums in Istanbul dates back to 1897.
+Although there is a separate military museum in Harbiye, this spot may be considered the first military museum in Turkey.

-The collection has historical artifacts that pre-date the Ottomans.
-There are real stories from real people, and this is one of the few history museums with perfect English in the descriptions.
-They are usually closed on the first day of religious holidays.
+The collection includes historical artifacts that pre-date the Ottomans, told through real stories from real people, and this is one of the few history museums in the city with clear English descriptions.
+They usually close on the first day of religious holidays.
+The museum stands by the Beşiktaş ferry pier; when you finish, our Beşiktaş restaurant guide starts a few streets inland.

 Visiting hours & admission: Istanbul Naval Museum website